Facts

 Why Koalas are an iconic symbol of Australia?

 Koalas can’t survive without those trees of eucalyptus so those forests become more declining populations in Koalas part also.
-It is estimated that Koalas will be extinct within 50 years if this trend continues so they need to be protected now before it’s too late.
+Continued decline is likely if current trends persist, so they need to be protected now before it’s too late.

 Other Species Profiles